Table Of Contents

 Sidekick + Power Wing Display

 Sidekick and power wings adhere to a retail store fixture or endcap.
-They're designed for one-sided shopping access, and they're pre-packed to allow for quick retail setup and easy access for customers.
+They're designed for one-sided shopping access and are pre-packed to allow for quick retail setup and easy customer access.

 These displays are designed to draw attention and extend imagery throughout the layout.